chnacib/ecs-worker-autoscaler/README.md

 ## How it works

-This repo deploys a S3 Bucket, couple lambda functions triggered by EventBridge and SNS topic to describe SQS queues every minute,and manage ECS services desired count based on approximate number of messages in queue and the number of workers required to process them.
+This repo deploys a S3 Bucket, couple lambda functions triggered by EventBridge and SNS topic to describe SQS queues every minute to manage ECS services desired count based on approximate number of messages in queue and the number of workers required to process them.

 ![Screenshot from 2023-05-09 21-52-21](https://github.com/chnacib/ecs-worker-autoscaler/assets/84737230/34981eed-83e8-4daa-8220-497a9a8bbd6b)